suavebajaj/gcp-diskdetails/README.md

 # Usage

 Enter all the projects in a file

-Cat the file in the for loop
+Cat the file in the 'for loop'

 chmod +x scripname.sh